aott33/go-plc/README.md

 <img src="assets/logo-blue.svg" alt="GoPLC" width="150">

 _My first attempt at the logo, looks more like a seal.
-Will update when I have time_
+Will update when I have time._

 ---